imouatsi/Stock_HR/docs/TROUBLESHOOTING.md

-# Troubleshooting Guide
+# 404 ENTERPRISE Troubleshooting Guide

-This document provides solutions for common issues you might encounter while working with the Stock & HR Management System.
+This document provides solutions for common issues you might encounter while working with 404 ENTERPRISE.

 ## Table of Contents